afaniuolo/WFFM-Conversion-Tool/README.md

 NOTE: The data of the File Upload field is converted and migrated using the storage format of the File System storage provider (`FileSystemFileUploadStorageProvider` class).

-### Sitecore Forms Send Email Submit Action
+### Sitecore Forms Send Email Submit Action (only for Sitecore 10.0 or prior - removed in latest version for SC 10.1+)
-The *extension* plugin for the [Sitecore Forms Send Email Submit Action](https://marketplace.sitecore.net/Modules/S/Sitecore_Forms_Send_Email_Submit_Action.aspx) module developed by Byron Calisto adds the support for the conversion of the *Send Email* submit action.
+The *extension* plugin for the [Sitecore Forms Send Email Submit Action](https://marketplace.sitecore.net/Modules/S/Sitecore_Forms_Send_Email_Submit_Action.aspx) module developed by Byron Calisto adds the support for the conversion of the *Send Email* submit action for destination Sitecore versions prior to Sitecore 10.1.

 ## How to Expand the WFFM Conversion Tool to Convert Custom Entities
 Some of the items or fields that cannot be mapped could be custom items created to expand the out-of-the-box functionality of the Sitecore WFFM module.
 For example, custom entities could be custom form field types or custom save actions.
 To help developers to automate the conversion and migration of custom entities, the tool allows to expand its default mapping capabilities, as described in the next three sections.